Air shower (physics): Lateral profile

+using the number of particles $N$, Molière radius $r_\text{M}$ and the common Gamma function.

+$N$ can be given for example by the longitudinal profile function.

+The lateral distribution of hadronic showers (i.e. initiated by a primary hadron, such as a proton), which contain a significantly increased amount of muons, can be well approximated by a superposition of NKG-like functions, in which different particle components are described using effective values for $s$ and $r_\text{M}$.

 Detection

 The original particle arrives with high energy and hence a velocity near the speed of light, so the products of the collisions tend also to move generally in the same direction as the primary, while to some extent spreading sidewise.
 In addition, the secondary particles produce a widespread flash of light in forward direction due to the Cherenkov effect, as well as fluorescence light that is emitted isotropically from the excitation of nitrogen molecules.
 The particle cascade and the light produced in the atmosphere can be detected with surface detector arrays and optical telescopes.
-Surface detectors typically use Cherenkov detectors or Scintillation counters to detect the charged secondary particles at ground level.
+Surface detectors typically use Cherenkov detectors or scintillation counters to detect the charged secondary particles at ground level.
 The telescopes used to measure the fluorescence and Cherenkov light use large mirrors to focus the light on PMT clusters.
 Finally, air showers emit radio waves due to the deflection of electrons and positrons by the geomagnetic field.
 As advantage over the optical techniques, radio detection is possible around the clock and not only during dark and clear nights.
 Thus, several modern experiments, e.g., TAIGA, LOFAR, or the Pierre Auger Observatory use radio antennas in addition to particle detectors and optical techniques.

-The longitudinal profile of the number of charged particles can be parameterized by the Gaisser–Hillas function.